 No question- this is my favorite Pickled Barley Turkey Soup!
 It also happens to be the only barley soup I make.
-It May not have been one I grew up eating, but it has become a favorite.
+Maybe it’s not the one I grew up eating, but it has become a favorite.

 This recipe comes from one of my sisters who shared the recipe with me a few years ago, and my family has been enjoying it since.
-This soup tastes too good to keep to myself, so I am sharing the recipe with you.
+Naturally, this soup tastes too good to keep to myself, so I am sharing the recipe with you.

 Best Time to Make this Hearty Soup

 Although these days turkey can be bought year-round, I like to save this comforting recipe to make during the colder months, mostly around Thanksgiving.
-It’s actually one of our favorite soups around this time of year.
-It’s so filling that I like to serve it as a hearty main dish.
+Actually, it’s one of our favorite soups around this time of year.
+Barley Pickle Turkey Soup is so filling that I like to serve it as a hearty main dish.

 Soup is an easy and filling dish, and a great way to pack some more vegetables and nutrition into your day.